 Report purse-web sightings

-Other kinds of webs are present in the same habitats, but unless they are ONLY a tube of silk they are not purse-webs.
-Webs with threads making a 3D trap in space or forming silk sheets, bags, or funnels are not purse-web spiders.
-For example, funnel-web spiders are very common in the same places where you can find Atypids, but they make a sheet web that leads to a funnel with a hole; those are not purse-webs.
+Other kinds of webs are present in the same habitats, but unless the web is ONLY a tube of silk it is not a purse-web.
+Check the pictures here.
+Purse-webs look tubular and sock-like, and will 'give' a little when you touch them with a blade of grass, while non-web things like roots are rigid.
+'Tube-like' webs attached to silken sheets or platforms or a 3D trap in space are NOT made by purse-web spiders.
+For example, funnel-web spiders are common in the same places you find Atypids and make a sheet web that leads to a funnel with a hole, but those are not purse-webs.

 Questions about spiders or webs?